canndrew/netsim/docs/03_routing.md

 # Packet routing

-In [hello world](02_hellow_world.md) example we created one virtual network device and sent some data to it.
-Now we will create two devices, connect them together and exchange "hello world" message.
+In the [hello world](02_hellow_world.md) example we created one virtual network device and sent some data to it.
+Now we will create two devices, connect them together and exchange a "hello world" message.

 To connect multiple virtual devices together we use [Ipv4Router](https://docs.rs/netsim/0.2.2/netsim/device/ipv4/struct.Ipv4Router.html).